 Sargent was travelling up to 140 kilometres an hour when she lost control of her car at Mount Mercer, which flipped and rolled over, killing 19-year-old Nathaniel Merritt-Price.
-Sargent was an L plater at the time of the incident and on one in the car was qualified to supervise a learner driver.
-At one point, the car overtook another vehicle which was being driven at 130km/her.
+Sargent was an L plater at the time of the incident and on one in the car over took another vehicle which was being driven at a 130km/her.